 Technological developments have two significant consequences on transportation modes.
 The first involves the emergence of new modes, and the second concerns improving their operational capabilities, such as speed.
-Operational speed represents a speed that can be maintained across a network and limited by regulations such as speed limits.
+Operational speed represents a speed that can be maintained across a network and is limited by regulations such as speed limits.
 For instance, an average automobile can reach a speed of 120 to 130 km/hr, but it is uncommon for a highway system to allow speeds above 110 km/hr (there are exceptions, such as the autobahn in Germany).

 Many modes follow a similar pattern where a significant growth of their operational speed takes place in their introduction phase.
 Once technical constraints are solved (such as engine technology), and modal networks expanded, operational speeds reach a threshold that remains until the mode becomes obsolete and is abandoned (stagecoach, clipper ships, and liners) or new technology is introduced with a new wave of technical improvements (jet planes, high-speed rail; HSR).
 Once the operational speed has been reached, the focus is to improve modal efficiency, particularly energy use, to reduce operational costs and expand the market reach of the mode.